HICKORY, N.C. — A principal who was charged with DWI in January will return to her role at a local high school this summer.

-Tuttle got into a wreck Friday night, the school district said.
+Tuttle got into a wreck in January, the school district said.
 There were no passengers in her car.

 Channel 9 learned Tuttle crashed into the back of a parked minivan on Second Street SE.
 She then started to back up and hit a pedestrian, police said.

 The report said Tuttle’s car then ran off the road and backed down a hill and over Eighth Avenue Drive SE before colliding with a building.

 The police report states Tuttle’s blood-alcohol level was twice the legal limit.
 She was charged with DWI.

 Two weeks after the crash, Hickory Public Schools released a statement saying, “Barring unforeseen circumstances, it is our intent to reinstate Ms. Tuttle to administrative leadership at a date yet to be determined.”

 That led Carmen Eckard to start a petition saying she should not keep her job.